filipmihal/smart-crawler/CONTRIBUTE.md

 ## Tests

-Around 70% of the code is covered by unit tests.
+Around 80% of the code is covered by unit tests.
 All methods that contain nontrivial logic must be tested thoroughly.
 Tests are located in the [Tests](./Tests/) project.

+## Custom Html Parser

+can be used by calling `Document.ParseHtml(html);`

 ## Used technologies from the Advanced C# course